mikependon/RepoDB/RepoDb.Documents/documentation.md

  - **queryGroups** - the list of child `IQueryGroup` objects to be included in the expresson composition.
 It stands as the `([FieldName] = @FieldName AND [FieldName1] = @FieldName1)` when it comes to SQL Statement compositions.
  - **conjunction** - the conjuction to be used when grouping the fields.
 It stands as the `AND` or `OR` in the SQL Statement compositions.

- Below is the pseudocodes on how to create a query groups driven expressions.
+ Below is the pseudo-codes on how to create a query groups driven expressions.

  ```
  var tree = new QueryGroup(new QueryField[] { ... }, new QueryGroup[] { ... }, Conjunction.And);